twalker/files-api/readme.md

     if dir json
       creates a new dir, returns dir json if file json
+    copies from :path to path:
-      copies existing file in body.id to :path
+      X copies existing file in body.id to :path

     PUT    /:path
+    move
+        destPath:
+    rename
+        name:

-    moves (or renames) a dir/file based on json value, returns file/dir json
+    X moves (or renames) a dir/file based on json value, returns file/dir json

 ### JSON models